-Mombasa is Kenya’s main port and popular holiday city.
-It is situated on an island in a natural sheltered inlet.
-It is the only port that serves not only Southern Sudan.
-The city includes Old Mombasa, located on a small offshore island (16 sq km/6 sq mi), and a larger, more modern mainland metropolitan area, which is connected to the island by causeway, bridge, and ferries.
-Kilindini, a modern deepwater harbor on the western side of the island, has extensive docks, shipyards, and sugar and petroleum refineries.
-Old Mombasa Harbor, on the eastern side of the island, handles mainly dhows and other small coastal trading vessels.
-Fort Jesus, built by the Portuguese in the 1590s, is maintained as a museum.
+Mombasa is Kenya's main port and popular holiday destination with beautiful beaches and natural vegetation all around.
+It is located on an island in a natural sheltered inlet and serves as the major and only port that connects Southern Sudan.
+The city includes Old Mombasa, located on a small offshore island and a larger, more modern mainland metropolitan area, which is connected to the island by causeway, bridge, and ferries.
+Kilindini, is a modern deepwater harbor on the western side of the island, has many docks, shipyards, and sugar and petroleum refineries.
+The Fort Jesus is a museum that was built by the Portuguese in the 1590s and is a popular tourist destination.